- Continuing Education

 Indirect contact transmission occurs when pathogens are transferred between individuals via a contaminated intermediate person, object, or environmental surface.1 For example, when the hands of HCP become contaminated and hand hygiene is not performed prior to touching the next patient; when contaminated patient-care items are shared between patients without having been adequately cleaned, disinfected, or sterilized; or in association with contaminated sharps and needlestick injuries.

 Respiratory transmission associated with the inhalation of droplets, i.e., airborne particles of moisture greater than 5 µm that may contain potentially infectious pathogens, is generally limited to within 3 feet of the source; but it may also result from physical transfer of pathogens from a body surface, such as the hands contaminated with respiratory secretions; or contact of a susceptible host with contaminated intermediate objects or environmental surfaces.1

-Airborne transmission is a form of respiratory transmission associated with inhalation of droplet nuclei, i.e., residuals of droplets ranging in size from 1-5 µm that while suspended in air dried out, but may still contain potentially infectious pathogens.1 In a cool setting, droplet nuclei may remain in the air indefinitely and travel long distances, i.e., extend beyond 3 feet of the source.
+Airborne transmission is a form of respiratory transmission associated with inhalation of droplet nuclei, i.e., residuals of droplets ranging in size from 1-5 µm that remain infective over time and space.1 In a cool setting, droplet nuclei may remain in the air indefinitely and travel long distances, i.e., extend beyond 3 feet of the source.
 Droplet nuclei may also contaminate intermediate objects or environmental surfaces.